 mentor who has been working with one of the two co-lead advisors.
 The REU students will work alongside of faculty members, graduate students, and other undergraduates supported directly by faculty members, thus fostering student-faculty and student-student interactions.
 During weekly project meetings, undergraduates gain practice in presenting their research and engaging in research discussions Each graduate student mentor will be responsible for staying in close contact with an assigned set of REU students (typically two), tracking their progress, answering their questions, and helping them find assistance and resources from faculty or university organizations as needed.

 Check out Participating Faculty websites to learn more about the specific research topics explored and possible projects each summer.

 Once you see research of interest to you, you must get in touch with the lead faculty to discuss your interests and possible fit with the lab.

 READY TO APPLY?

-You must be currently enrolled at an institution of higher education. *Preference will be for applicants form institutions with limited opportunities for research experience.
+You must be currently enrolled at UNR. *Preference will be for applicants with otherwise limited opportunities for a research experience here at UNR.